Home > Important Disclosure Information

 Disclosure: The NAPA Top DC Advisor Multi-Office is based on self-reported defined contribution (DC) assets under advisement (AUA) as of end of year for the organizations that submitted data.
 Firms must have more than one office/physical location to be included and have with over $1 billion in DC AUA.
 There is no charge to be included in the listing.

-The NAPA Top Women Advisors award program is based on self-reported responses to questions, both quantitative and qualitative, about their experience and practice, as well as their accomplishments, their contributions to the industry, the state of workplace retirement plans, and in what way(s) they “give back.”
+The NAPA Top Women of Excellence, formerly the Top Women Advisors, award program is based on self-reported responses to questions, both quantitative and qualitative, about their experience and practice, as well as their accomplishments, their contributions to the industry, the state of workplace retirement plans, and in what way(s) they “give back.”
 There is no charge to be included in the listing.

 3. Accolade: NAPA Top Retirement Plan Advisors Under 40